Magnus Wislander

-Hans Einar Magnus Wislander (born 22 February 1964) is a Swedish former handball player, who has been voted Handball Player of the Century.
-Since his debut in the national team in 1985 he has played over 380 games and scored over 1,000 goals.
+Hans Einar Magnus Wislander (born 22 February 1964) is a Swedish former handball player, who has been voted Handball Player of the Century and is widely regarded as one of the best players ever.
+Since his debut in the national team in 1985 he has played over 384 games and scored over 1,185 goals, which is the record for both most matches and most goals on the Sweden national team.
 He played for Redbergslids IK, Gothenburg and THW Kiel.
+In 1990 he was named IHF World Player of the Year.